-Our Dental Care Procedures
+Our Dental Care Procedures for Pets

 Routine professional dental cleaning is essential for staving off periodontal disease.
 We use an ultrasonic scaler to clear plaque from each tooth both above and below the gum line.
 Due to the intensity of this procedure, general anesthesia is required for the safety and comfort of your pet.
 Rest assured that as an AAHA-accredited animal hospital, we take extensive measures to minimize risk including close monitoring, an IV catheter, and pain medication as needed.

 A complete dental cleaning procedure includes:

 - Digital dental X-rays to evaluate the health of teeth below the gum line

 - Thorough dental evaluation checking for periodontal pockets and other signs of disease